XOP/css-codeguide/README.md

 	}
 ```

-Use 2 whitespaces between level 1 blocks and 1 whitespace between another.
+Use 2 whitespaces between level 1 blocks and 1 whitespace between anothers.

 *Note that it looks much better with real data.
 Check it out at sample.styl.*

 ```css